 SGL SE's key function holders carry out their duties in an objective, fair and independent manner.
-They shall be free from any influence that could impair the exercise of their mission.
+They shall be free from any influence that could impair the performance of their duties.

 They operate under the ultimate responsibility of the Chief Executive Officer, through their management lines.